 Caelius is the sweater in Dovestone Hills that uses this shoulder construction method.
 It starts with a cowl neck, uses short rows to shape the back of the neck and then uses raglan increases on either side of a decorative seam.
 This decorative seam continues down into the a-line body and forms the focus of interest for the sweater.

-While it looks like Caelius uses yarnovers as the increases it’s actually got a centered decrease with yarnover and then the increases are outside this.
+While it looks like Caelius uses yarnovers as the increases, it’s actually got a centred decrease with a yarnover, and then the increases are outside this.
 The reason for this is so that the pattern can be continued down the body when you no longer need raglan increases.